THE QUICK AND DIRTY GUIDE TO SHOCK

 |Misc||Leg edema||Airway swelling||Paralysis||Fever/Chills||Trauma|

 Shock of any type can be placed into one of three categories, compensated, decompensated, or irreversible based on the signs and symptoms the patient is experiencing.

-Compensated shock occurs when the dysfunction of the heart, blood vessels, or blood volume can be covered for by one of the other systems.
-The heat does this by increasing the rate at which it pumps blood and the blood vessels can clamp down (vasoconstrict) and increase the amount of pressure that reaches the organs.
+Compensated shock occurs when the dysfunction of the heart, blood vessels, or blood volume can be covered by one of the other systems.
+The heart does this by increasing the rate at which it pumps blood and the blood vessels can clamp down (vasoconstriction) and increase the amount of pressure that reaches the organs.

 - The signs of compensated shock are an elevated heart rate, systolic blood pressure over 90, and normal mental status.

 - Compensated shock may have no symptoms, some patients may feel palpitations, shortness of breath, fatigue, or other nonspecific/vague symptoms.

 Decompensated shock occurs when the other systems of the body can no longer completely cover for the malfunctioning system, this usually occurs gradually as the damaged system slowly loses function or the system that is covering for the malfunctioning system begins to “wear out.”

 - Hypotension is the key sign of decompensated shock, shock is not decompensated until hypotension or organ dysfunction is present, in the EMS setting altered mental status is the best indicator of organ dysfunction.

 - The symptoms of decompensated shock are confusion, sweating, chills, vision changes, and extreme sleepiness/fatigue.

 Irreversible shock occurs when death is imminent, the patient will usually be unconscious, hypotension may be severe, and the heart rate may begin to decrease if tachycardia was previously present.